TheAssassin/mediaplayer-setup/Amlogic-based/README.md

 TODO: Compare the SD and non-SD image, figure out and document the difference, and try to convert other AOSP builds (including the stock ROM coming from factory) to something that can be booted from SD.

+There seems to be a version that can run from SD on s905x devices: https://www.atvxperience.com/downloads/#s905x

 Still to be tested.

 ### atvXperience